pretix/pretix-docs/docs/guides/taxes.md

 Thus, you may end up selling the same product at different net prices.
 The gross prices and tax rates will always remain the same.

+For more information on tax computation algorithms, see our developer documentation's section on [Rounding of taxes](https://docs.pretix.eu/dev/development/algorithms/pricing.html#rounding-of-taxes).

 ## Troubleshooting

 ### Appropriate tax rule does not appear in the drop-down menu